 5. GO MOBILE

 For the past few years, more users have searched on Baidu via mobile than desktop, a trend that’s expected to continue.
-Mobile SEO is essential if you want to be seen on Baidu since Chinese consumers are heavily mobile-focused, with many users owning multiple mobile phones, and there’s a huge emphasis on mobile-optimized sites.
+Mobile SEO is essential if you want to be seen on Baidu.
+Chinese consumers are heavily mobile-focused, with many users owning multiple mobile phones, and there’s a huge emphasis on mobile-optimized sites.
 In fact, Baidu takes this into account when ranking search results.

 For example, an estimated 70% of Chinese marketers are focusing their lead generation activities on mobile and social networking sites.
 And when it comes to paid advertising, social media platforms in China offer considerable opportunity for engagement.
-While strict regulation of online marketing is a reality no matter what, Chinese social platforms often have a less complicated setup process and require less of a budget commitment than paid search efforts on Baidu.
+While strict regulation of online marketing is a reality no matter what, Chinese social platforms often have a less complicated setup process and require less budget than paid search efforts on Baidu.
 A holistic, multi-channel approach to digital marketing in China can help you maximize engagement online while you establish and optimize your presence on Baidu.